Optical Properties of the Products of α-Dicarbonyl and Amine Reactions in Simulated Cloud Droplets

 Digital USD Citation

 Zarzana, Kyle J.; De Haan, David O.; Freedman, Miriam A.; Hasnkopf, Christa A.; and Tolbert, Margaret A., "Optical Properties of the Products of α-Dicarbonyl and Amine Reactions in Simulated Cloud Droplets" (2012).
-Chemistry and Biochemistry Faculty Publications.
+Chemistry and Biochemistry: Faculty Scholarship.
 25.